CodeStitchOfficial/Intermediate-Website-Kit-SASS/README.md

 ## Deployment

-1. Ensure the sitemap, robots.txt and \_redirects have been filled out.
+1. Ensure the robots.txt and \_redirects have been filled out.
+The sitemap will be automatically generated at build-time for you.
 Instructions and tools for how to do so can be found in the File Structure section
 2. Navigate to your Netlify Admin Panel, click _Add new site | Import an existing project_
 3. Follow the instructions to connect your GitHub repository to Netlify.
 Most of the site settings should be done for you, thanks to `netlify.toml`
 4. Once deployed, click on _Identity_ in the top navigation, then click _Enable Identity_